 Khao Yai is the oldest park in Thailand and encompasses a mix of evergreen and deciduous tree forest with grasslands and scrub as its secondary growth.
 Wildlife roams its interior, including endangered species such as elephants, tigers, leopards, white-handed gibbons and sambar stags.
 Read More...

 Ang Thong is a small group of islands spread over part of the Gulf of Thailand west of Ko Samui.
 The region is popular for its beautiful beaches, limestone caves and abundant wildlife.
-Canoeing and snorkeling among the coral reef is a major attraction.
+Canoeing and snorkelling among the coral reef are a major attraction.
 Read More...

 Ko Tarutao is an archipelago near the islands of Langkawi in the Andaman Sea.
 Its dive sites are considered to be among the best in the world.
 There's a rich concentration of tropical fish and whale sightings as well as dugongs and dolphins are a common sight.
 Read More...

 Dec 04, 16 01:12 PM

 Famed for its fruit, Rayong on the east coast of Thailand, is one of the nicest places to seek solace along its coastline of quiet beaches and islands teeming with abundant marine life.

 Pratunam Clothing Market in Bangkok is a flourishing labyrinth of narrow alleyways spread over a large area around the three hotels, Amari Watergate, Indra Regent and Baiyoke Sky.